 - Apply petroleum jelly to the bottom lip of the plunger.

 - Place the plunger over the drain, and plunge up and down several times in quick succession.

 - Run more water in the sink, and repeat as needed.

 If using a plunger doesn’t clear the drain, remove the P-trap from under the sink and clean it out by hand.

-Joe Truini: The first tool that most homeowners reach for is a plunger to clear sink clogs.
+Joe Truini: Most homeowners who want to unclog a sink first reach for a plunger.
 But here are a few plumbing tricks that can help improve the efficiency of the plunger.

 Next, take a little petroleum jelly, and smear it along the bottom lip of the plunger.
 That’ll help form an airtight seal against the sink bottom.
 Next, run a little water down the drain, then plunge vigorously three or four times.
 Run a little more water to clear out the clog.

-Danny Lipford: Now, if this method isn’t successful, you may have to go under the sink and disconnect the P-trap, and use a plumber’s snake.
+Danny Lipford: Now, if this method doesn’t unclog your sink, you may have to go under the sink and disconnect the P-trap, and use a plumber’s snake.